ColfaxResearch/YOLO-Object-Detection/README.md

    this downloads the darknet weigh files.
 Also, fuses batchnorm layers and creates TensorFlow Ckpt files.

 2) To run image inference:
    $ python inference.py ,       to run TinyYolo model
-   $ python inference.py --image= [your image file or uses the default if not provided]
+   $ python inference.py --image= [image path]
    $ python infernce.py --v2 ,   to run YoloV2 model
    $ NUM_INTER_THREADS=2 NUM_INTRA_THREADS=8 python inference.py  --par ,    to run parallel TensorFlow session(Inter/Intra op threads), if it is supported in your system.

+3) To run Webcam inference:
+   $ python webcam_inference.py

 Please refer the paper mentioned above to know more about system used for testing and versions of the software tools used.